Josgonmar/OpenCUDA/Simple Image processing/readme.md

 # Simple Image processing
 Using CUDA programing to accelerate image processing with the webcam.
-It can also be changed to work on indivisual images of course.
+It can also be changed to work on individual images of course.
 Nothing really special, but it is useful for me to practise some concepts.